 But you’ve got GIMP on your side!
 So with a bit of help from me and the TGT team, you can make your own GIFs of just about anything you want.
 It’s actually pretty easy, once you know the basic trick: GIMP treats each layer in a GIF image as an individual animation frame!

-The Quick Guide to Making A GIF in GIMP
+The Quick Guide to Making an Animated GIF in GIMP

 Here are the three essential steps for making a GIF in GIMP.